-- 6. Medical cardiac arrest The patient in non-traumatic (medical) cardiac arrest shall be determined to be dead in the field and not transported after consultation with the supervising physician in any of the following circumstances: - a) At any time during the resuscitation, the patient stays in an asystolic or agonal rhythm that is refractory to ACLS measures - b) A patient in PEA does not respond to appropriate ACLS measures
+- c) The patient presents in asystole. - 6.
+Medical cardiac arrest The patient in non-traumatic (medical) cardiac arrest shall be determined to be dead in the field and not transported after consultation with the supervising physician in any of the following circumstances: - a) The patient's initial presenting rhythm is asystole and no previous resuscitative efforts were initiated - b) At any time during the resuscitation, the patient stays in an asystolic or agonal rhythm that is refractory to ACLS measures - c) After full ACLS resuscitative measures have been instituted and the patient's ETCO2 remains at 10 mmHg or below for 10 minutes - d) A patient in PEA does not respond to appropriate ACLS measures